In BU’s Online Master’s Program, Students Learn How Data Science Makes AI Happen

 That year was when BU established the Rafik B. Hariri Institute for Computing and Computational Science and Engineering to cultivate “a community of scholars who believe in the transformative potential of computational perspectives.”

-Today, says Azer Bestavros, the founding director of the Hariri Institute and now the inaugural associate provost for the Faculty of Computing & Data Sciences (CDS), it’s clear that the use of data science and machine learning technologies is ushering a new era in which artificial intelligence is transforming every field of inquiry and every sector of the economy.
+Today, says Azer Bestavros, the founding director of the Hariri Institute and now the inaugural associate provost for the Faculty of Computing & Data Sciences (CDS), it’s clear that the use of data science and machine learning technologies is ushering in a new era in which artificial intelligence is transforming every field of inquiry and every sector of the economy.

 “We think of data science as the profession of all professions,” says Bestavros.
 “Simply put, Data Science makes AI happen.
 AI is what you get when you use the methods, tools, and platforms of Data Science to devise solutions that leverage the power of data mining and machine learning.”

-The curriculum for the 16 month, four-semester program starts with a “data science bootcamp” and continues with coverage of core Data Science (DS) topics, starting with four modules covering the mathematical foundations of DS, core machine learning methods, programming and data management at scale.
+The curriculum for the 16-month, four-semester program starts with a “data science bootcamp” and continues with coverage of core Data Science (DS) topics, starting with four modules covering the mathematical foundations of DS, core machine learning methods, programming, and data management at scale.

 This is followed by four other modules covering ethical considerations for DS and AI, experiment design and causality, advanced machine learning and AI, and applications of AI in the field.

-Complementing these topical modules, the program also includes two modules focusing on real-world deployment of AI, namely “AI for Leaders” and a supervised capstone project in which students showcase what they have learned by applying data science, machine learning, or AI to a particular situation or challenge, preferably one from their own experience.
+Complementing these topical modules, the program also includes two modules focusing on the real-world deployment of AI, namely “AI for Leaders” and a supervised capstone project in which students showcase what they have learned by applying data science, machine learning, or AI to a particular situation or challenge, preferably one from their own experience.

 It’s not a secret that technology giants, governments and investors are pouring billions into developing uses for AI.
 The investments make the outlook for job growth “much higher than average,” according to the US Bureau of Labor Statistics, which forecasts a 35 percent rise in data scientist jobs between 2022 (when there were 168,900 positions) and 2032.
 In the US, the median salary for data scientists was $108,000 per year.